Use this tutorial to make a rustic industrial style table or desk with Ikea trestle legs and salvaged wood flooring for less than $30.

 7. Check for square: start from a square corner of the plywood and position the first wood floor piece so that the grooved side and top align with the plywood.
 Don't worry if the bottom of the wood floor piece is too long - it'll be cut off later.

 8. Attach flooring to plywood.
-For the first piece, nail down through the groove in a few places.
-And then nail from the tongue side.
-Do this at an angle on the tongue to hold it down – you want to nail as close in on the tongue as possible so the nail doesn’t stop the next piece of flooring from sliding into place.
+For the first piece, nail down through the groove in a few places and then nail from the tongue side.
+Do this at an angle on the tongue to hold it down - you want to nail as close in on the tongue as possible so the nail doesn't stop the next piece of flooring from sliding into place.
 It can be done with a hammer, but using an air nailer with 2" nailing brads and a small compressor makes it go a lot faster.
 (The link is for a well-known brand, but we've found inexpensive Harbor Freight Tools nailers work well for applications like this, too.)

 10. Clamp finished top and cut off ends.

-- Clamp: Use three long wood clamps (see photo) to hold it all together until the wood glue dries.
+- Clamp: Use three long wood clamps (36") to hold it all together until the wood glue dries.
 I waited 24 hours.